 Misdiagnosis (including delayed or wrong diagnoses) comprises up to one-quarter of all medical malpractice claims, with colorectal cancer, breast cancer, and prostrate cancer being the most commonly misdiagnosed conditions, so much so that medical negligence insurance companies have developed screening algorithms for all three.
 In many cases, a physician like a family physician, gastroenterologist or internist simply failed to follow up on subtle but revealing signs of cancer like anemia, bleeding, or low hemocrit levels and order a workup of blood tests.
 Cervical cancer and skin cancer are also unfortunately common, often because many gynecologists and general practitioners dismiss patient concerns as ordinary complaints instead of stepping back and considering each medical issue on its own merits.
 Read more about misdiagnosis and failure to diagnose malpractice lawsuits.

 Birth injury cases involve failures by obstetricians, midwives, nurses or hospitals to appropriately diagnose and to treat complications that arise during birth.
 We are intimately familiar with obstetrics — I personally spent 78 days in the Neonatal Intensive Care Unit (NICU) with my own premature twins — and we know what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.
-Read more about birth injury, baby brain damage and infant palsy malpractice lawsuits.
+Read more about cerebral palsy malpractice lawsuits.

 Medication errors are as simple and often as devastating as they sound.
 In 2008, for example, I and another attorney at the firm tried a case in which a woman was needlessly given an antibiotic to which she was allergic — despite telling three nurses and her doctor about the allergy and having a red armband that say, in large capital letters, that she was allergic.
 Sometimes patients are given the wrong medicine.
 Many times, patients are accidentally given extraordinary overdoses of anesthesia, insulin, heparin, and other common medications.
 Other times, the doctors and nurses fail to monitor a patients’ blood lab values to ensure that the patient’s dosages of powerful medicines like blood thinners are appropriately adjusted for the situation.